ivangeevo/bwt-hc-tweaks/## CHANGELOG.md

+## v1.2(dev)
++ Added a new loot condition type "PISTON_BREAK" where it causes blocks that are pushed by pistons to drop their loot.
+Currently this only works as a normal drop only with the ability to assign a chance variable
++ Made the hemp plant block to drop loot when broken when getting pushed by a piston
++ Changed(increased) the time it takes for a  Saw Block to break other blocks slightly in order to match the speed that's in retail BTW
++ Updated the mod to Fabric API 0.116.2, Fabric Loader 0.16.14 & BTWR Shared Library 0.55

 ## v1.1
 + Updated the mod to work with Better With Time version 1.9.4
 + Updated the mod to Fabric API 0.115.6, Fabric Loader 0.16.13 & BTWR Shared Library 0.51